 In a nutshell, the higher the water temperature, the less time the ice cube will take to melt.

 How Long It Take for An Ice Cube to Melt in Salt?

 When the ice cubes are kept in the salt water, they melt faster than the regular time.
 That’s because, the salt reduces the temperature of water more than the

 The application of salt reduces the freezing point of water quicker than freshwater.

 Not only just salt, but sugar is also efficient in reducing the freezing point of the ice cube.

 There’s no predetermined calculation of how long it can take for an ice cube to melt in the salt water.
-But, it’s proved that saltwater reduces the water temperature consequently, the ice melts in faster in the saltwater.
+But, it’s proved that the salt water reduces the water temperature consequently, the ice melts in faster in the salt water.